-Exploring your own body and movement over the course of four days following Nathalie's guidance, you may experience significant changes.
+Exploring your own movement over the course of three days, you may experience significant changes.
 Movements will become more fluid, easy and graceful.
-This also has a significant effect on the interaction with our animals and most probably, they will want you to continue doing this.
+This can have a significant effect on the interaction with our animals.

 Feldenkrais sessions at the Italian Clicker Camp site.

 Passive vs. active shaping

 In order for a trainer to reinforce a behavior, the behavior has to first occur.
 Some trainers just wait for the animal to offer the behavior.
 Other trainers say, “Why wait?”
 These trainers actively work to create an environment that generates reinforceable behavior.
 In this topic, we’ll discuss these two approaches to shaping.
 Then, we’ll look specifically at different tactics for how to arrange the environment so that it is easier for the animal to do the behavior we want.